Existing Python Backend

 Ablo -> realtime fanout and receipt

 The app does not need a flag-day rewrite.
-Move one resource at a time.
+Move one model at a time.

 Use readAt and onStale: 'reject' for actions that depend on state the user